-ADDITIONAL IMPORTANT INFORMATION
+IMPORTANT

 - 1. A responsible adult must be able to drive you home and must remain with you until you recover for 12 hours at home.
 It is not safe for you to use public transport or use a taxi on your own.
 If you do require a taxi, then a companion must accompany you.
-If you do not have this arranged, your procedure may be cancelled. - 2.
-You should not drive a car, operate machinery or make important decisions for 12 hours after the procedure, as sedation impairs your reflexes and decision making. - 3.
-You may not remember any discussion with the doctor after the procedure, so it is important you arrange a follow-up appointment with your referring doctor or gastroenterologist to discuss the results.
+If you do not have this arranged, your procedure may be cancelled or you may require a prolonged stay in recovery. - 2.
+For the remainder of the day, you should not drive a car, operate machinery or make important decisions as sedation impairs your reflexes. - 3.
+Occasionally, you may have diminished memory for one day following the procedure.